How does one that was once good become a marriage falling apart?

 A Marriage Falling Apart

-Here are five ways you may be destroying your marriage:
+Here are five ways you may be destroying it and causing your marriage falling apart:

 1. Other Interests Come Between You.